drvasanthi/sta/README.md

    ![image](https://user-images.githubusercontent.com/67214592/190875644-88e875b6-721f-4eef-832f-3013954ad872.png)

+   > Jitter : Clock jitter refers to the temporal variation of the clock period at a given point — that is, the clock period can reduce or expand on a cycle-by-cycle basis.
+   > Clock Uncertainty :Clock uncertainty is the deviation of the actual arrival time of the clock edge with respect to ideal arrival time.
+The deviation happens mainly due to jitter and noise.

  ## **IV.
 Textual timing reports and hold analysis**

   ### **1. Setup & Hold Analysis - graphical to textual representation**